-When PSI#, DPRSTP#, and DPRSLPVR are all asserted, the controller will transition to single-phase DCM mode.
-In this mode, both MOSFETs associated with phase 2 are off, and the ISL6262A turns off the lower MOSFET of Channel 1 whenever the Channel 1 current decays to zero.
-As load is further reduced, the phase 1 channel switching frequency decreases to maintain high efficiency.
+When commanded to single-phase DCM mode, both MOSFETs associated with Phase 2 are off, and the ISL6266A turns off the lower MOSFET of Channel 1 whenever the Channel 1 current decays to zero.
+As load is further reduced, the Phase 1 channel switching frequency decreases to maintain high efficiency.
+The operation of the inactive for 1-phase DCM and 1-phase CCM described previously refers to the ISL6266A only.
+See "ISL6266 Features" on page 21 for information on the ISL6266.